SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 And here are some things to avoid:

-* Avoid working on the same code at the same time, which tends to create merge conflicts
+* Avoid multiple people working on the same code at the same time, which tends to create merge conflicts
 * Avoid using forks, because Docassemble does not handle pull requests from forks very well

 ## How to